 Your premium brand had better be delivering something special, or it’s not going to get the business.Warren Buffet

-To illustrate, a luxury holiday home firm we worked with were keen to have content that was captivating – special.
-Expanding their pool of high net worth clients would only be possible by using a content marketing strategy that resonated with their audience’s uniques values, interests and pain points.
+To illustrate, a luxury holiday home firm we worked with, were keen to have captivating content.
+They wanted to be viewed as exclusive by customers.
+Expanding their pool of high net worth clients would only be possible by using a content marketing strategy that resonated with their audience’s unique values, interests and pain points.

-By understanding who your customer is and what is important to them, you can craft a brand message that is relevant and unique.
-Use your findings to create a content that is special and effective.
+You must understand who your customer is and what is important to them so you can craft a brand message that is relevant and emotive.
+Use your findings to create content that makes your customers feel important.

 Three Ways to Use Your Content Strategy to Strengthen Your Brand Message

 1. Know what you are trying to achieve.
-Your content marketing strategy will include the organisation’s goals and objectives.
+Your content marketing strategy should include the organisation’s goals and objectives.
 These crucial elements let the organisation know why they are creating content.
-The content is then focused.
-When developing content based on what the organisation plans to achieve, you eliminate deviation.
-Your content is streamlined and coherent and your audience is clear on whether the message is for them.
+It also helps with creating focused content.

 2. Know who you are crafting your message for.
-Develop your customer personas.
-You may have more than one persona, always choose to concentrate on your primary audience.
-You need to create content for one audience for the message to be potent.
+Develop customer personas.
+You may have more than one persona so always choose to concentrate on the persona that fits into your primary audience.
+For potent content that is attractive and impossible to ignore, you must create content for one key customer persona.
+It will mean the people most interested in your brand and the ones more like to remain loyal and become brand advocates.
+Brand growth is achieved through its evangelists.

 Include all departments of the organisation both locally and globally, so that no aspect of core values and strategies are neglected in the goals and objectives and translated into the messaging.
 Additionally, the message may need to be altered or not delivered at all depending on cultures and regions.